Fair Active Learning: Solving the Labeling Problem in Insurance: Active learning methods

 The Expected Error Reduction (EER), proposed by \cite{Roy2001TowardOA}, is a strategy of choosing the instance that minimizes the \textit{expected} generalization error since the true label of the instance is currently unknown.
 We denote $h_{t}^{(x,k)}$ the updated predictor re-trained on $\mathcal{D}_t^{(train)}\cup (x,k)$ at time $t$; $p_{t, u}^{(x,k)}(v)=\mathbb{P}(h_{t}^{(x,k)}(u) = v|u)$ the probability that the class of $u$ is $v$ under $h_{t}^{(x,k)}$ and $y^{(K)} = \argmax{y\in \cal{Y}} \ p_{t, u}^{(x,k)}(y)$. \cite{Roy2001TowardOA} proposed the following approach for minimizing the expected error (based on 0-1 loss):

-The main drawback of this method is its time complexity.
+The main drawback of this method is its time-complexity.
 Indeed this sampling method involves $\left|\mathcal{D}_\mathcal{X}^{(pool)}\right|\times K$ re-training of $h_t$.
-Recently, \citep{mussmann2022active} proposes to reduce this time complexity by adapting this formulation in a Bayesian perspective for neural networks.
+Recently, \citep{mussmann2022active} proposes to reduce this time-complexity by adapting this formulation in a Bayesian perspective for neural networks.

 All the sampling methods presented so far prioritize selecting informative instances for the learning model, based on local (cf. Section~\ref{subsec:ALuncer} and ~\ref{subsec:ALdisag}) or global (cf. Section ~\ref{subsec:ALimpac}) prediction quality.
 However, some instances may not be representative of the distribution of $\mathcal{X}$, negatively affecting model performance.
 As an example, anomalies such as \textit{outliers} can be considered informative as they 1) may be in the area of model uncertainty or 2) result in a significant impact on the model parameters after it is labeled.
 To address this, we suggest considering the representativeness of queried data.